 The Dr. Wu Brand

 Several sparkling reviews have popped up on this serum produced by the Taiwanese brand – Dr. Wu.
 This company claims to be Taiwan’s No.1 Clinical Skincare.
-As a skincare aficionado, I knew I had to try this serum.
+As a skincare enthusiast, I knew I had to try this serum.

 On their website, this father and son company (interestingly known as the ‘Godfather of Cosmetic Medicine’ in Taiwan) claims to allow their customers to “enjoy skincare just like having a doctor perform medical treatments at home.”

-Serum’s claims
+Serum’s Claims

-- Cell metabolism by gently boosting skin metabolic cycles.
+• Cell metabolism by gently boosting skin metabolic cycles.

-- Pore cleansing by decongesting blocked pores.
+• Pore cleansing by decongesting blocked pores.

-- Blackhead removal
+• Blackhead removal

-- Whitening & Brightening
+• Whitening & Brightening

 *Affiliate links below.

-Please note that there are two types of mandelic acid serums produced by Dr.Wu.
+Please note that Dr. Wu produces two types of mandelic acid serums.
 The Mandelic serum* is designed for oily and combination skin types.

 Dr. Wu Intensive Renewal Serum With Mandelic Acid 18% Ingredients